tentaclius/dwm_sxp_layout/README.md

 `h (nth 1) (nth 0)`
 Display first two clients from the list, the first after the second.
-WARNING: In this setup the other clients will be left untouched from the
+WARNING: In this setup the other clients will not be resized from the previous layout.
 ![](screenshots/6.png)

 # Syntax